University of Florida Expenditure Policy

 UFRF operates as a DSO that promotes, encourages and provides assistance to UF’s research activities.
 This fund receives the monies generated by royalties and licensing, as well as monies from private foundations, and provides discretionary monies restricted for purposes of supporting research.

-This funding comes from the sale of goods and services.
+This funding comes from the sale of goods and/or services.
 Examples of Auxiliary fund codes are:

-- Fund Code 143 – Distance, Continuing and Executive Education
+3. Fund Code 143 – Teaching and Technology

-- Fund Code 159 – RCM Support Unit Fund
+6. Fund Code 159 – Support Unit Overhead Fund

 Moneys generated by an Auxiliary Department of the University are not considered appropriated and therefore, are not subject to the expenditure guidelines for appropriations set forth by the State Department of Financial Services, Division of Accounting and Auditing.
-Generally, Auxiliary moneys may be expended for any goods and services necessary to fulfill the mission and programmatic needs for which the Auxiliary was established.
-The Educational Business Activity/Auxiliary Accounting website provides more information.
+Generally, Auxiliary moneys may be expended for any goods and/or services necessary to fulfill the mission and programmatic needs for which the Auxiliary was established.
+The Auxiliary Accounting website provides more information.

 Other UF Funds